 Betamethasone Dipropionate is a synthetic fluorinated corticosteroid.
-It is active topically and produces a rapid and sustained response in those inflammatory dermatoses that are normally responsive to topical corticosteroid therapy, and it is also effective in the less responsive conditions, such as psoriasis of the scalp.
+It is active topically and produces a rapid and sustained response in those inflammatory dermatoses that are normally responsive to topical corticosteroid therapy, and it is also effective in the less responsive conditions, such as psoriasis of the scalp, chronic plaque psoriasis of the hands and feet, but excluding widespread plaque psoriasis.

 Topical salicylic acid softens keratin, loosens cornified epithelium and desquamates the epidermis.

-Betacid lotion are therefore indicated for the treatment of hyperkeratotic and dry corticosteroid-responsive dermatoses where the cornified epithelium may resist penetration of the steroid.
-The salicylic acid constituent of Betacid lotion, as a result of its descaling action, allows access of the dermis more rapidly than by applying steroid alone.
+Betacid presentations are therefore indicated for the treatment of hyperkeratotic and dry corticosteroid-responsive dermatoses where the cornified epithelium may resist penetration of the steroid.
+The salicylic acid constituent of Betacid preparations, as a result of its descaling action, allows access of the dermis more rapidly than by applying steroid alone.